BYLAWS OF THE NATIONAL ASSOCIATION OF STATE WORKFORCE AGENCIES

 - in consultation with the Board, forming an ad-hoc internal review task force every five years, or more often if required, to study the structure, bylaws, and activities of the Association and recommend changes as needed.

-The duties of the President-Elect shall include:
+The duties of the Chair-Elect shall include:

 - designating vice chairs and technical chairs of committees; and